asyncapi/generator/README.md

     -V, --version                  output the version number
-    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templatesDir> directory where templates are located (defaults to internal templates directory) -p, --param <name=value>       additional param to pass to templates
-    -h, --help                     output usage information
+    -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) -t, --templates <templatesDir> directory where templates are located (defaults to internal templates directory) -p, --param <name=value>       additional param to pass to the template -h, --help                     output usage information
 ```